-•components ((n_components, n_features) ndarray) - The eigenvectors to be used.

-•eigenvalues ((n_components,) ndarray) - The corresponding eigenvalues.

-•mean ((n_features,) ndarray) - The mean vector.

-•n_samples (int) - The number of samples used to generate the eigenvectors.

-•centred (bool, optional) - When True we assume that the data were centered before computing the eigenvectors.

-•max_n_components (int, optional) - The maximum number of components to keep in the model.
+- •components ((n_components, n_features) ndarray) The eigenvectors to be used. - •eigenvalues ((n_components,) ndarray) The corresponding eigenvalues. - •mean ((n_features,) ndarray) The mean vector. - •n samples (int) The number of samples used to generate the eigenvectors. - •centred (bool) When True we assume that the data were centered before computing the eigenvectors. - •max_n_components (int, optional) The maximum number of components to keep in the model.
 Any components above and beyond this one are discarded.

+Build the Principal Component Analysis (PCA) by eigenvalue decomposition of the provided covariance/scatter matrix.
+For details of the implementation of PCA, see pcacov.
-•C ((n_features, n_features) ndarray or scipy.sparse) - The Covariance/Scatter matrix.
-If it is a precision matrix (inverse covariance), then set is_inverse=True.

-•mean ((n_features,) ndarray) - The mean vector.

-•n_samples (int) - The number of samples used to generate the covariance matrix.

-•centred (bool, optional) - When True we assume that the data were centered before computing the covariance matrix.

-•is_inverse (bool, optional) - It True, then it is assumed that C is a precision matrix (inverse covariance).
+- •C ((n_features, n_features) ndarray or scipy.sparse) The Covariance/Scatter matrix.
+If it is a precision matrix (inverse covariance), then set is inverse=True. - •mean ((n_features,) ndarray) The mean vector. - •n_samples (int) The number of samples used to generate the covariance matrix. - •centred (bool, optional) When True we assume that the data were centered before computing the covariance matrix. - •is_inverse (bool, optional) It True, then it is assumed that C is a precision matrix (inverse covariance).
 Thus, the eigenvalues will be inverted.
-If False, then it is assumed that C is a covariance matrix.

-•max_n_components (int, optional) - The maximum number of components to keep in the model.
+If False, then it is assumed that C is a covariance matrix. - •max_n_components (int, optional) The maximum number of components to keep in the model.
 Any components above and beyond this one are discarded.